playcanvas/developer.playcanvas.com/content/en/tutorials/importing-first-model-and-animation.md

 ![][create-anim-state-graph-image]

-The graph asset can have multiple states, each of which an animation can be assigned and the flow between the states are controlled by transitions with conditions.
+The graph asset can have multiple states and each state can be assigned an animation.
+The flow between the states are controlled by transitions with conditions.

 ![][anim-state-graph-image]